Deep-MI/fsqc/README.md

   packages for some optional functions and modules.
 See the `requirements.txt` file for a complete list.
 Use `pip3 install -r requirements.txt` to install these packages.

+- This software has been tested on Ubuntu 16.04, CentOS7, and MacOS 10.14.

 ___